rcardin/rcardin.github.io/_posts/2017-10-15-resolve-me-implicitly.markdown

 There is also a _Java Specification Requests_ dedicated to dependency injection, the [JSR 330](https://jcp.org/en/jsr/detail?id=330).
 As you can see, the JDK needs external libraries to implement the dependency injection mechanism.

 But, **Scala is different**.
-The Scala programming language has a reacher semantic that allows implementing dependency injection mechanisms without the need of any kind of external libraries.
+The Scala programming language has a richer semantic that allows implementing dependency injection mechanisms without the need of any kind of external libraries.
 As you we will see in a moment, this technique applies both to classes and to functions.
 That's awesome!

 In the past, I wrote about the [Cake Pattern](http://rcardin.github.io/design/2014/08/28/eat-that-cake.html), which implements dependency resolution using traits and [self-type](https://docs.scala-lang.org/tour/self-types.html).
 This time I want to write about a dependency injection mechanisms that uses two other features of Scala, _function currying_, and _implicits_.